-- 2. Any pertinent information applicable to the specific parking adjustment request.
+- B. Submittal Requirements.
+In addition to the submittal requirements of Section 10.01.E., all applications for Special Exception for parking adjustment must include the following items: - 1.
+A statement of justification that addresses the approval criteria listed below; - 2.
+Any pertinent information applicable to the specific parking adjustment request.
 This includes, but is not limited to, the following information below: - a.
 Parking location; - b.
 Type of parking (on-street, structured parking, off-street, etc.); - c.
 Percentage of parking to be provided in a parking structure, on-street, off-street, by shared parking, or by any other means; and - d.
 Any applicable supplemental data, graphics, or best practices as agreed upon in the signed parking scoping document; and - 3.
 A plan showing how the parking spaces will be provided on the site; and - 4.
 A parking study that: - a.
 Is based upon a parking scoping meeting held between the Applicant and Staff to specify the parking information required in the Applicant's parking study; - b.
 Is completed by a qualified professional with demonstrated experience in transportation planning, traffic engineering, or comparable field; - c.
 Is signed and dated as agreed upon with Zoning Administration; and - d.
-Substantiates the need for an adjusted number of parking spaces. - D. Review and Decision.
-Except as provided Additional Factors for Consideration.
-In considering applications for Special Exception, in addition to the Factors for Consideration under Section 10.11.05.C.4. below,01.D., the Board of Zoning Appeals (BZA) Supervisors will decide Special Exception for Parking Adjustment applications. - 1.
-Zoning Administrator. - a.
-County, Commonwealth, Town, or other agencies, as determined by the Zoning Administrator, will review the application and provide written comments within 20 business days of receiving a complete application. - b.
-The Zoning Administrator will provide comment, analysis, and recommendation to the BZA for their use at public hearings. - 2.
-Board of Zoning Appeals. - a.
-The BZA will: - E.C.
-Hold a public hearing to decidealso consider whether the proposal:: - 1.
-Review the request based on the applicable Criteria for Approval pursuant to Section 10.11.05.D.; and - 2.
-Act upon the proposal within 90 days of receiving a complete application; and - b.
-The BZA may prescribe conditions to assure compliance with the intent of the Zoning Ordinance. - 2.
-Planning Commission.
-The Zoning Administrator will transmit a copy of the application to the Planning Commission which may send a recommendation to the BZA or appear as a party at the hearing. - 3.
-Board of Supervisors Approval.
-A Special Exception for Parking Adjustment that is filed concurrently with an application for Zoning Map Amendment, Zoning Concept Plan Amendment, Special Exception, or Minor Special Exception will be decided by the Board of Supervisors in accordance with the processing of such application. - F. Criteria for Approval.
-The BZA determines that the reduced parking: - 1.
+Substantiates the need for an adjusted number of parking spaces. - C. Additional Factors for Consideration.
+In considering applications for Special Exception, in addition to the Factors for Consideration under Section 10.11.01.D., the Board of Supervisors will also consider whether the proposal: - 1.
 Maintains the safety and functionality of parking areas; - 2.
 Provides sufficient parking for the subject use based on common usage rather than peak demand; - 3.
-Minimizes the negative environmental and urban design impacts that can result from excessive parking; and
+Minimizes the negative environmental and urban design impacts that can result from excessive parking; and - 4.
+Supports mass transit and alternate modes of transportation or provides transportation demand management (TDM) strategies to reduce traffic.